hackebrot/pytest-cookies/README.md

 [tox][tox].
 Please make sure all of the tests are green before you submit a pull request.

+You can also support the development of this project by volunteering to become a maintainer, which means you will be able to triage issues, merge pull-requests, and publish new releases.
+If you're interested, please submit a pull-request to add yourself to the list of [maintainers][community] and we'll get you started! 🍪

 Please note that **pytest-cookies** is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.